inject30/FreeMusicTube/README.md

 # MusicTube

-This project was created for fun to use latest android technologies for development.
+This project was created more than an year ago for fun to use modern android technologies for development.
 This project is no longer in active development.

 ## Screenshots